typegoose/mongodb-memory-server/README.md

 MONGOMS_PLATFORM=linux
 MONGOMS_ARCH=x64
 MONGOMS_VERSION=3
-MONGOMS_DEBUG=1 # also available case-insensitive values: "on" "yes" "true" MONGOMS_DOWNLOAD_MIRROR=host # your mirror host to download the mongodb binary MONGOMS_DOWNLOAD_URL=url # full URL to download the mongodb binary MONGOMS_DISABLE_POSTINSTALL=1 # if you want to skip download binaries on `npm i` command
+MONGOMS_DOWNLOAD_MIRROR=host # your mirror host to download the mongodb binary MONGOMS_DOWNLOAD_URL=url # full URL to download the mongodb binary MONGOMS_DISABLE_POSTINSTALL=1 # if you want to skip download binaries on `npm i` command